Shushan Petrosyan: Biography

 Shushan Petrosyan was born on 23 September 1967 in Yerevan.
 In 1987, she graduated from Terlemezyan College of Fine Arts' painting program, and in 1993, she graduated from Yerevan State Academy of Fine Arts' graphics program.
 From 1989 to 1991, she worked in "Ardzagank" theater-studio (Metro theater) as a costume designer.
 She composed three performances: "Mythical Eternity", "Antigone", and "The Lord and the Servant".
 From 1994-1997, she worked at the State Song Theater.
 In 1996 she became a soloist for the Armenian State Philharmonic.
 From 2002-2003, she worked as a lecturer at the Yerevan State Institute of Cinema and Theater.
 In 2005, she became an academician of the International Academy of Nature and Society.
 In 2006, she was awarded the title of Honored Artist of Armenia.

-She is married to Arman Harutyunyan and has two children.
+She is divorced and has two children.

 Music career

 Petrosyan participated in concerts organized for the representatives of the Armenian Diaspora in Armenia and abroad and has given solo concerts.
-She dedicated the song "Sparapet" («Սպարապետ») to Vazgen Sargsyan, and often sang at political events and parties organized by high-ranking Armenian officials and the rich.
-She regularly participated in the presidential election campaign of the National Assembly of Armenia, singing during the campaigns of the Republican Party of Armenia.
+She dedicated the song "Sparapet" («Սպարապետ») to Vazgen Sargsyan.
 She has received numerous awards during her musical career, including: